jy-gh/RecentFiles/README.md

 ### Limit the number of returned results

-See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the **Recent Files** workflow.
+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing the `MAX_RESULTS` value in the **Recent Files** workflow.

 For the **recent_files** command-line utility, do the following:

-Add the `--limit` argument.
+Add the `--max-results` argument.
 While this won't increase the performance of the search itself, it will reduce the number of files displayed, which may prevent the list of files from being overly large.

 ### Change the top-level directory

-Changing the default top-level directory from `$HOME` to another directory, such as `$HOME/Documents`, is another way to return results faster, as it will eliminate many files from consideration.
+Changing the default top-level directory from `$HOME` to another directory—such as `$HOME/Documents`—is another way to return results faster, as it will eliminate many files from consideration.

-See the [Workflow Configuration](#Workflow-Configuration) section for information on changing this value in the **Recent Files** workflow, keeping in mind that the path to the directory must be absolute.
+See the [Workflow Configuration](#Workflow-Configuration) section for information on changing the `TOP_LEVEL_DIRECTORY` value in the **Recent Files** workflow, keeping in mind that the path to the directory must be absolute.

 For the **recent_files** command-line utility, do the following: